RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Check-or-Get-Prerequisites-for-Atomic-Tests.md

 If this is successful, the output will indicate that the prerequisites are now successfully met.
 However, sometimes the output may indicate that the requirements will have to be met manually.

 **Note:**  You can still execute an attack even if the pre-requisites are not met but execution may fail.

+# Special Invoke-WebRequestVerifyHash Function

+The execution framework provides a helpful PowerShell function called `Invoke-WebRequestVerifyHash` which only downloads and saves a file to disk if the file hash matches the specified value.
+Call this method by passing in the url of the file to download, the path where it should be saved, and lastly the expected Sha256 file hash.
+The function returns `$true` if the file was saved to disk, `$false` otherwise.

+Important Note: You must add the import of `Invoke-WebRequestVerifyHash.ps1` or the entire `Invoke-AtomicRedTeam.psm1` to your PowerShell profile to make this function available to the prereq commands.